 If you overspend and carry a credit card balance from one month to the next, you will get charged interest, and the amount will be added to your credit card bill.
 Every billing cycle you don’t pay off your entire balance will add more interest.

 Plus, some credit cards come with annual fees that are charged to your account every year.
 It may or may not be worth it to pay an annual fee, depending on the rewards and credits you receive with the card — and whether or not you’re using them.
 Pros and cons of credit cards with annual fees come down to your personal preference and spending habits.

 While one of the advantages of credit cards is the opportunity to build credit history and improve scores, it also comes with a short-term credit impact.

 When you apply for a credit card, the card issuer will most likely perform a hard credit check, which is essentially a deep dive into your credit reports.
 This will temporarily affect your credit score, but only in the short term.
-A hard credit inquiry will fall off your report.
-Be careful how often you apply, though.
+After two years, a hard credit inquiry will fall off your report.
+Nevertheless, you should be careful how often you apply for new cards.
 Too many credit applications are considered a red flag to issuers and lenders.